 - A baseplate that is stiffer and with more robust anchorage

-Moreover, when the new column base is placed on the floor, it should be anchored using different holes than the previous plate utilized to ensure it is properly affixed.
-If any open holes remain in the floor, the new anchors can be placed 3-bolt-diameters (center-to-center) away from an empty hole without reducing its pullout capacity.
-If the holes have been filled with dry-pack mortar, a new anchor may be installed 1.5-bolt-diameters (center-to-center) from the filled hole.
+Moreover, when placing the new column base on the floor, the installer should anchor it using different holes than the previous plate.
+This ensures proper anchoring to the floor.
+If any open holes remain in the floor, placing new anchors 3-bolt-diameters (center-to-center) away from an empty hole will secure the column without reducing its pullout capacity.
+For holes filled with dry-pack mortar, install a new anchor 1.5-bolt-diameters (center-to-center) from the filled hole.

-Although third-party aftermarket repair kits and services are available, it is critical to have an engineer familiar with rack or the original rack manufacturer review and approve a third-party’s proposed kit’s design to ensure its installation preserves the structural adequacy of the original system.
+Although third-party aftermarket kits and services are available, it is critical to have an engineer familiar with rack—or its manufacturer—review and approve a third-party’s proposed kit’s design to ensure its installation preserves the structural adequacy of the original system.

 To ensure that the rack repair kit used to replace damaged racking components, best practice is to work with the original rack manufacturer and a qualified engineer.
 This enables a rack owner to be confident that the repair work will be fully compatible with the current system and continue to provide a safe working environment for their workers.

-Upon the repair of any rack structure—whether by the original equipment manufacturer or a third-party—the Load Application and Rack Configuration (LARC) drawing must be updated to show the fabrication and installation details and all repair locations.
-The new LARC must be signed and sealed by the rack design professional engineer, indicating their approval of the whole rack system with the repair kit installed.
+Upon the repair of any rack structure—whether by the original equipment manufacturer or a third-party—a professional rack engineer must update the Load Application and Rack Configuration (LARC) drawing.
+These updates show the fabrication and installation details and all repair locations.
+The engineer must also sign and seal the new LARC.
+Doing so indicates their approval of the whole rack system with the repair kit installed.

 Want to learn more about rack repair?
 Download RMI’s Guideline for the Assessment and Repair or Replacement of Damaged Rack – Version 1.